Corum Jhaelen Irsei: Comics

 First Comics published The Chronicles of Corum, a twelve issue limited series (Jan.
 1986 - Dec.
 1988) that adapted the "Swords Trilogy", and was followed by the four issue limited series Corum: The Bull and the Spear (Jan. - July (bi-monthly) 1989), which adapted the first book in the second trilogy.

+These have been reprinted in 4 hardcover volumes by Titan Comics.

 Role-playing game

 Darcsyde Productions produced a supplement for use with Chaosium's Stormbringer (2001) role-playing game adapting the characters and settings from the Corum series for role-playing.

 eBooks

 Gollancz released the entire Corum stories in both print and ebook form, commencing in 2013.
 The ebooks are available via Gollancz's SF Gateway site.

 Audiobooks

 In 2016, GraphicAudio produced dramatized audiobook versions of Corum.
+AudioFile magazine criticised this audiobook for depicting Corum's "inconsistent accent", but otherwise commended its "well-placed sound effects", "light musical score" and "strong selection of narrators".